outpaddling/Coding-Standards/README.md

     ```
     cc -O2 -pipe -Wall prog.c -o prog
     ```

+    Configure tools like GNU autoconf and cmake aim to make things easier, but they are cans of worms.
+Most of them end up becoming extremely complex in the attempt to make them work in various environments, and almost invariably fail to achieve this goal.
+    When they don't work (which is often) it's a nightmare for the end user to figure out why the configure tool aborted or generated a non-functional Makefile, Ninja-file, etc.
+    They'd have a much easier time debugging a simple Makefile.
+This falls under the famous David Wheeler quip, sometimes called the "Fundamental theorom of software engineering":

+    "We can solve any problem by adding another level of indirection".

+    Corrolary: "...except the problem of too many levels of indirection."

+    A few of the problems often caused by configure tools:

+    -   They often alter the build depending on what other software is discovered at configure-time.
+This leads to inconsistent installations, causing confusion and failures for end-users and package manager maintainers.
+    -   They often detect the CPU-type and add non-portable optimizations.
+	Hence, building on a high-end machine may produce binaries that don't work on lesser machines.
+    -   Some actually attempt to download and install dependencies, which is the job of a package manager, not the build system of a particular software project.
+This actually makes it very difficult to create packages for package managers such as Debian packages, FreeBSD ports, MacPorts, etc., which would free users from having to build the software at all.

 2. Use portable commands.
 E.g., there is generally no reason to set CC to "gcc", since "cc" and "gcc" are the same on GNU-based systems such